eclipse-theia/theia-website/src/docs/breadcrumbs.md

 ```

 When this `CustomWidget` is opened, Theia will look for breadcrumbs contributions that return breadcrumbs for this URI.
-By default, it won't find any and thus won't show any breadcrums.
+By default, it won't find any and thus won't show any breadcrumbs.
 So let's add a breadcrumbs contribution that reacts to URIs with the scheme `resource` as used by our widget above.

 ```typescript